erikdouma/powerbi-docs.nl-nl/powerbi-docs/developer/embed-sample-for-customers.md

 var tokenCredentials = new TokenCredentials(authenticationResult.AccessToken, "Bearer");

-// Create a Power BI Client object.
-It is used to call Power BI APIs. using (var client = new PowerBIClient(new Uri(ApiUrl), tokenCredentials)) {
+// Create a Power BI Client object. it's used to call Power BI APIs. using (var client = new PowerBIClient(new Uri(ApiUrl), tokenCredentials)) {
     // Your code to embed items.